cdavis-n/Japanese-English-Translator-/README.md

 # Japanese-English Translator - translator program

-A simple translator program translating sentenses from English/Japanese to Japanese/English. coursework of CS 421
+A simple translator program translating simple sentences from English/Japanese to Japanese/English. coursework of CS 421

 ## Table of Contents